The Proxima name and logos

 “It highlights how human spaceflight is at the service of our planet through scientific results and exploration, and I want to share the experience and inspire the public.”

-Thomas will fly to the International Space Station in the Soyuz MS-03 spacecraft as part of Expedition 50/51, with cosmonaut Oleg Novitsky and NASA astronaut Peggy Whitson.
+Thomas flew to the International Space Station in the Soyuz MS-03 spacecraft as part of Expedition 50/51, with cosmonaut Oleg Novitsky and NASA astronaut Peggy Whitson.
 Each Soyuz spacecraft and Expedition has its own patch.

 The Soyuz MS-03 crew patch was designed by Luc van den Abeelen featuring a classical 'shield' design.
 The flags represent the countries of the astronauts on this international space mission and the name of the spacecraft and the Roscosmos logo crown the design.
 Three animals symbolise each of the crew members occupying three quadrants, while a fourth quadrant depicts the Soyuz spaceship, shown flying towards the Space Station's docking target.
 The eagle is taken from the state seal of Iowa, the birth state of US astronaut Peggy Whitson.
 The Zubr buffalo from Belarus represents the Russian commander's origins while the lion represents Thomas's origins from Normandy in France.
 Behind the crew's family names, a mountain in the Caucasus mountains is shown: Kazbek which is also the callsign for the crew.